-Select (db) option and enter
+Select the (db) option and press Enter.

-Choose “Add New Key” to add the DB key
+Choose Add New Key to add the DB key.

 Repeat the same steps and add the new key for KEK

-In general, use the following steps to live-boot the Celadon:
+Perform the following steps to live-boot Celadon.

 Build a live boot image.

-Open the mixins config file to verify the kernelflinger supports USB live boot feature for your [lunch_target], as the feature is enabled by default for some of lunch targets such as “caas”, “celadon_ivi” and “celadon_tablet”.
+Open the mixins config file to verify that the kernelflinger supports the USB live boot feature for your [lunch_target], because the feature is enabled by default for some of the lunch targets such as “caas”, “celadon_ivi” and “celadon_tablet”.

-Use the following command to build a live boot image:
+Execute the following command to build a live boot image:

 $ make SPARSE_IMAGE=true gptimage -j $(nproc)